Trafford Park Railway: Size of network

 The network was also connected to the Manchester, South Junction and Altrincham Railway near Cornbrook.
 At its peak, the estate's railway network covered 26 route miles (42 km), handling about 2.5 million tons of cargo in 1940.
 Like the rest of the park, it fell into decline during the 1960s, exacerbated by the increasing use of road transport, and it was closed in 1998.

 Closure and demise

 By the mid-1980s most of the network had become overgrown and neglected.
 Throughout the 1990s, as Trafford Park was redeveloped, much of the track was dismantled and crossings removed or tarmacked.
 However, sections of line do remain albeit isolated and unusable.
 The branch to Barton Dock freight terminal adjacent to the Trafford Centre became the last part of the maintained system (entirely within Trafford Park) to close.
-The track was largely lifted in 2014.
+The line ceased to be used in 2012, and the track was largely lifted in 2014.

 Trafford Park Euroterminal rail freight terminal, which is on the eastern side of Trafford Park, was formally opened on 5 October 1993 at a cost of £11 million.
 The 20 acre site has the capacity to deal with 100,000 containers a year.
 It uses a small section that was part of the original branch that once connected Trafford Park Railway with the lines of the pre-grouping Cheshire Lines Committee.